Someone06/SBU/README.md

 ### Updating backups
 Backups are usually not just created once but updated periodically.
-SBU offers no support for storing multiple versions of the same file or other support for version control.
-This could in principal be achieved by combining SBU with Git if desired.
-If more sophisticated method for version control are desired then SBU is not the right tool.
+SBU offers no support for storing multiple versions of the same file or any other support for version control.
+Some form of version control could in principal be achieved by combining SBU with Git.
+However, this will only work well if the only files backed up are text files and not images or video files for example.
+If more sophisticated methods for version control are desired then SBU is not the right tool.

 SBU can be used to updated backups if more files (or folders) to back up have been added to the backups.txt file.
 Just run SBU again.
 By default it will not overwrite per-existing files.
-If overriding in the backup folder is desired then this can be achieved using the `--force` or `-f` option.
+If all files in the backup folder should be overwritten than this can be achieved using the `--force` or `-f` option.
 Alternatively, the `--interactive` or `-i` option will ask every time if a given file should be overwritten.

 ### Creating archives
-SBU can also be used to create an (compressed) archive or a ZIP-Folder instead of a backup folder.
+SBU can also be used to create an (compressed) archive or a ZIP-Folder instead of copying to a per-existing backup folder.
 This can be enabled by using the `--compress` or `-c` option.
 In this case the archive will be placed inside the specified backup folder.

 ### Verbosity control
 By default SBU only prints warnings and errors.
-To silence warnings use the `--quite` o r`-q` options.
+To silence warnings use the `--quite` or `-q` option.
 However, errors will still be printed.
 To show more information about what SBU is doing use the `--verbose` or `-v` option.
 To show debug output use `--debug` or `-d`.